ducchibui2509/phpheroku/readme.md

+# SHARE SQUARE Project

-## How to setup project on local environment
+## I. How to setup project on local environment

 Following is step to setup project on local environment: